-> With the first two COVID-19 vaccines approved by the FDA for emergency use, states are developing plans for vaccine distribution and the first dermatologists have reported to the AAD that they have received their first shots.
+With three COVID-19 vaccines approved by the FDA for emergency use, states are proceeding with plans for vaccine distribution and many dermatologists have reported to the AAD that they have received their vaccinations.
 The AAD has developed a document outlining the CDC’s vaccine guidance that includes discussion of vaccination for patients taking immunomodulatory agents.

-> The AMA has developed FAQs for physicians and patients on the vaccines that explain how the vaccines are approved, allocated, administered, and tracked.
+The AMA has developed FAQs for physicians and patients on the vaccines that explain how the vaccines are approved, allocated, administered, and tracked.

 The CDC has created clinical training documents (PDF) about COVID-19 vaccination for health care professionals.

 The CDC recommends that health care personnel should be the first to receive the vaccine, as outlined in an AAD document that summarizes plans for vaccine distribution.
 However, each state is ultimately empowered to determine its vaccination plan.
 Wondering when you and your practice staff will be able to get vaccinated?
 The CDC is tracking state-level distribution plans on its website, and MedPage has assembled a list of state vaccination webpages.

 Can you require employees to get vaccinated?
 The U.S. Equal Employment Opportunity Commission has issued new guidance on this question, and a new Dermatology World article breaks down what this means for you and your practice.

 Once practice staff are vaccinated, they may be able to avoid a lengthy quarantine following COVID-19 exposure.
 Learn more.

 A previous DermWorld article chronicled one dermatologist’s experience as part of a COVID-19 vaccine trial.
 Read it now.